SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-25-htb-breach-writeup.md

 When that happens, the machine attempts to authenticate to my SMB server, and with a tool like Responder, I can capture the NTLM challenge-response for offline cracking or relay attacks.

-For this, we'll use a very good tool named [ntlm_theft](https://github.com/Greenwolf/ntlm_theft), which automates most of this process.
+For this, we'll use a very reliable tool named [ntlm_theft](https://github.com/Greenwolf/ntlm_theft), which automates most of this process.

 The usage is super simple, clone the repository and run the python script.